zhouyulab/leafnet/README.md

 #### Stoma detector

 * Stoma detector (--sd "StomaNet"): Select from "StomaNet", "StomaNetConfocal", and "StomaNetUniversal".
 This is the model to recognize stoma.
 Use "StomaNet" for bright field images of *Arabidopsis thaliana* leaf epidermal peel and other similar images, use "StomaNetConfocal" for max intensity z-projection of confocal stack, and use "StomaNetUniversal" for all other conditions.
 We also suggest to try StomaNetUniversal when the image is too noisy for StomaNet/StomaNetConfocal to perform well.
+* Select "None" for Stoma detector to skip stomata detection and run LeafSeg alone.
 * Min size (--min_ss=20): Stomata smaller than this size (μm^2) will be ignored.
 * Max size (--max_ss=1500): Stomata larger than this size (μm^2) will be ignored.
 * Max length/width ratio (--max_sa=5): Stomata with a length/width ratio above this value will be deleted.